mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 The measurement of the cadmium absorber is optional and does not have to be provided as input for the transmission to be calculated.
 However, it allows to take into account dark currents in the readout system electronics and thus this measurement is advised to be included in transmission calculations.

+The output of the transmission calculation is given as a histogram with a single value containing the calculated polarisation.

 Below are the relevant workflow diagrams describing reduction steps of the transmission calculation.